-This report has been brought back to committee following further information which came to light after the committee report had been finalised for the July PIED PAC.
+This report has been presented following further information which came to light after the initial report was presented to the July PIED PAC.

-This report makes the following recommendations to the Committee:
+This report makes the following recommendations to the Cabinet Member:

-1. The proposed response to the Kent Minerals and Waste Plan Review consultation and the Kent Mineral Sites Plan Nominated Hard Rock Sites at Appendix 1 of this report be recommended for approval by the Cabinet Member for Planning, Infrastructure and Economic Development.
+1. That the proposed response to the Kent Minerals and Waste Plan Review consultation and the Kent Mineral Sites Plan Nominated Hard Rock Sites at Appendix 1 of this report be approved.